JohnChubey/Icebreaker_game/README.txt

 use classes to represent potential real life objects.

 To run:
-1) Make sure Python 3 or greater is installed on your computer
+1) Make sure Python 3 or greater is installed on your computer (you may also have to download TKinter)
 2) Make sure all files are in the same directory
-3) Run the "icebreaker_CJ.py" file in any Python IDE
+3) Run the "icebreaker_CJ.py"